Procurement 101

 Review current Workflow for gaps

 The best first step in improving a process is to fully walk through it and understand what works and doesn’t.
-Review your current purchasing process and write down all the steps to complete, starting when somebody wishes to purchase something and finishing when it arrives in your business from the supplier.
+Review your current purchase order workflow and write down all the steps to complete, starting when somebody wishes to purchase something and finishing when it arrives in your business from the supplier.

 Document all steps, making a note of the following information in each stage: